Nosjazz/milestone_4/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the project.
         2. As a First Time Visitor, I want to see the most important and recent posts.
-        3. As a First Time Visitor, I wnt to be able to create a user.
+        3. As a First Time Visitor, I want to be able to create a user.
         4. As a First Time Visitor, I want to be able to see comments from other visitors.

     -   #### Returning Visitor Goals